ThabaniDev/alx-system_engineering-devops/0x01-shell_permissions/README.md

 	- Switches the current user to betty using exactly 8 charactors (+1 for a new line)
 - 1-who_am_i:
 	- Display the currently active user
+- 2-groups:
+	- Displays all the groups associated with the current user